actions/runner/README.md

 ```

 ## Notes
-This Software contains reimplementations of some parts of the github server which aren't open source (yet?).
+This Software contains Open Source reimplementations of some parts of the proprietary github action service.

+- manage runners
+- job parsing and scheduling to runners
-- matrix parsing
+- matrix parsing and evaluation
-- job parsing
+- callable workflows
 - `on` parsing incl. filter
-- api server of the open source client
-- context creation
+- context creation of `github`, `needs`, `matrix` and `strategy`
-- scheduling
 - job inputs / outputs, based on documentation
+- secret management
+- cache service
+- artifact service

-The following things will behave as expected
+The following things will behave exactly like the original

 - expression evaluation
-- step evaluation on the runner
+- step evaluation on the runner incl. container actions
-- container actions

 ## Something not working?
 Please open an issue at this fork, to get it fixed.